Fears about the rising 10-year Treasury yield have contributed to questions about the bull market in recent days. How long will those fears linger?

 It’s fairly normal for stock investors to ignore the bond market.
 After all, stock investors tend to stay in the fast lane, embracing risk in search of 8% to 15% annual returns.
-So there isn’t much reason for stock investors to glance over at the Treasury bond market, where timid investors pick up about 3% interest per year as they putt-putt along in the slow lane.
+So there isn’t much reason for stock investors to glance over at the Treasury bond market, where timid investors pick up a few percentage points of interest per year as they putt-putt along in the slow lane, and see the rising 10-year Treasury yield.

-Recently, when stock investors noticed that the rising 10-year Treasury yield kept landing in news headlines, the U.S. stock market stopped advancing, and then stocks gave back all their gains from the last three months.
-Now you’re wondering, “Who are these bond people, why are they upset about a paltry 3.2% bond yield, and why is their hand-wringing affecting the stock market?
+Recently, when stock investors noticed that the rising 10-year Treasury yield kept landing in news headlines, the U.S. stock market stopped advancing, and then tech stocks gave back all their gains from the last few months.
+Now you’re wondering, “Who are these bond people, why are they upset about a paltry 1.6% bond yield, and why is their hand-wringing affecting the stock market?
 Is something bad happening?
 Will it hurt my stocks, or am I staring at a buying opportunity?”

 It helps to understand a few bond basics.